 Amano: Attribution is also an eternal challenge for the advertising industry.
 While it has become easier to track as communication shifts to digital, it has also grown more complex.
 It's a critically important theme.

-Considering YouTube Content in the Age of COVID-19
+Considering YouTube Content in the Age of Living with COVID-19

-Amano: Now, let's discuss YouTube trends during the pandemic and the future for YouTube creators.
-2020 saw significant impacts across all advertising communication due to COVID-19.
+Amano: Now, let's discuss YouTube trends during the pandemic era and the future for YouTube creators.
+2020 saw significant impacts across all advertising communication due to the novel coronavirus.
 How do you perceive the positive and negative aspects?

 Ichikawa: I feel the accelerated digital shift created an environment where YouTube creators' and influencers' content became easier to access.

 For example, take Marina Takewaki, a "home workout YouTuber" affiliated with UUUM.
-She's a creator who shares information to enjoy fitness together with her viewers.
+She's a creator who shares information to enjoy fitness with her viewers.
 Just as her subscriber count was rapidly growing, the pandemic led to increased time spent at home.
-Viewers seeking to combat a lack of exercise surged, watching her content and working out together, causing her view counts to jump nearly fivefold overnight.
+Viewers seeking to combat a lack of exercise began watching her content and working out together, causing her view counts to surge nearly fivefold.
 This illustrates how many creators saw a significant increase in their content's view counts.

-Additionally, restrictions have arisen in content production itself.
-Like TV show location shoots, production activities now require careful attention to avoiding the three Cs (closed spaces, crowded places, close-contact settings) and maintaining social distancing.
+Furthermore, restrictions have also arisen in content production itself.
+Like TV show location shoots, production activities now require careful consideration of the three Cs (closed spaces, crowded places, close-contact settings) and social distancing.
 Collaboration has also become difficult.
-While the appeal of YouTube content was its relative lack of physical constraints, it now seems that content won't be accepted unless these restrictions are incorporated.
+While the appeal of YouTube content was its relative lack of physical constraints, it now seems that content cannot be accepted by the public without imposing restrictions.

 Amano: A notable trend during the pandemic has been the entry of well-known celebrities into YouTube.
 This could lead to competition for time with existing YouTube creators.
 How does UUUM view this situation?

-Ichikawa: Without sounding boastful, we don't view the entry of famous talents as "competition."
-Rather, we want to move forward to enable collaboration and coexistence.
+Ichikawa: Without being overly optimistic, we don't view the entry of famous celebrities as "competition."
+Rather, we want to take steps to enable collaboration and coexistence.
 One answer to this is our capital and business alliance with Yoshimoto Kogyo.
 If new collaborations emerge, the breadth of content will expand.
 We intend to deepen these partnerships going forward.

-Amano: For creators looking to grow their popularity, what kind of support does UUUM plan to provide and what strengths do you aim to leverage?
+Amano: For creators aiming to grow their popularity, what kind of support does UUUM plan to provide and how do you intend to leverage your strengths?

 Ichikawa: Regarding production, we've previously involved production companies and creative boutiques to brainstorm concepts together.
 For creators seeking this kind of support, we plan to further strengthen our systems.